SamueleBorgonovo/ingsw2022-AM30/README.md

 ## Test Coverage

 The total coverage of model is 87% (823/994).
-In the following table there is the coverage of model's packages
+In the following table there is the coverage of model's packages.

 | Package |    Coverage    |
 |:--------|:--------------:|